 Certain expenses of maintaining the Plan are paid by the Plan, unless otherwise paid by the Company.
 Expenses paid by the Company are excluded from these financial statements.
-Fees related to the administration of participant distributions are charged directly to the participant's account and are included in benefit payments.
+Fees related to the administration of participant distributions are charged directly to the participant's account and are reported as part of benefit payments.
+Total administrative expenses for December 31, 2023 and 2022 were \$30,989 and \$52,746, respectively.
 Investment-related expenses are included in net appreciation of fair value of investments.
 Personnel and facilities of the Company have been used by the Plan for its accounting and other activities at no charge to the Plan.